Hstamp/and-code-of-conduct/readme.md

 Some things for the staff to consider when dealing with Code of Conduct offenders:

-- Warning the harasser to cease their behavior and that any further reports will result in sanctions.
+- Warning the harasser to cease their behaviour and that any further reports will result in sanctions.
 - Requiring that the harasser avoid any interaction with, and physical proximity to, their victim for the remainder of the event.
 - Ending a talk that violates the policy early.
 - Not publishing the video or slides of a talk that violated the policy.
 - Not allowing a speaker who violated the policy to give (further) talks at the event now or in the future.
 - Immediately ending any event volunteer responsibilities and privileges the harasser holds.
-- Requiring that the harasser not volunteer for future events your organization runs (either indefinitely or for a certain time period).
+- Requiring that the harasser not volunteer for future events your organisation runs (either indefinitely or for a certain time period).
 - Requiring that the harasser refund any travel grants and similar they received (this would need to be a condition of the grant at the time of being awarded).
 - Requiring that the harasser immediately leave the event and not return.
 - Banning the harasser from future events (either indefinitely or for a certain time period).
-- Removing a harasser from membership of relevant organizations.
+- Removing a harasser from membership of relevant organisations.
 - Publishing an account of the harassment and calling for the resignation of the harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the harasser is the event leader, or refuses to stand aside from the conflict of interest, or similar, typically event staff have sufficient governing rights over their space that this isn't as useful).

 Give accused attendees a place to appeal to if there is one, but in the meantime the report stands.
 Keep in mind that it is not a good idea to encourage an apology from the harasser.